jaiden-lee/NeuroSymbolicAI/README.md

 Type: "python3 -m venv .venv" in the command line in the root directory to create a virtual environment called ".venv"
 ### Step 3.
 After setting up the virtual environment, run/launch the virtual environment
 Navigate to the Scripts and run the virtual environment.
 It depends on which terminal and operating system you are using, but it will be a file called **activate** plus some file extension (i.e., .bat for windows CMD, or .ps1 for windows powershell)

+If you're on Mac or Linux, type `source activate`
 ### Step 4.
 Once the venv is launched, navigate to the root directory and install dependencies.
 **Windows**: Run `pip3 install -r requirements.txt` from the root of the project